apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 ### <a name="background-document-split"></a> Background Document Split

-DocumentMK periodically checks documents for their size and if necessary splits them up and moves old data to a previous document.
-This is done in the background by each DocumentMK instance for the data it created.
+The DocumentNodeStore periodically checks documents for their size and if necessary splits them up and moves old data to a previous document.
+This is done in the background by each DocumentNodeStore instance for the data it created.

 ### <a name="background-writes"></a> Background Writes